ExpediaGroup/waggle-dance/README.md

     mvn clean package

 This will produce a .tgz in the `waggle-dance` module and an rpm in the `waggle-dance-rpm`.
 This RPM is built using the [maven rpm plugin](http://www.mojohaus.org/rpm-maven-plugin/) which requires the 'rpm' program to be available on the command line.
-So please make sure that this is installed (for example on Mac-OSX do `brew install rpm` to install the package).
+On OSX this can be accomplished by using the Brew package manager like so `brew install rpm`.

 ## Contact